filipporomani/whatsapp-python/README.md

 ## Why choose this library?

-The main reason why I decided to fork the original library is that it uses an old version of the API and doesn't support many features.
+The main reason why I decided to fork the original library is that it uses an old version of the API, it's missing many useful features and it's almost not mantained anymore.

-In this library I added app events (to listen to incoming messages) and implemented an easier way to send/receive messages and media by creating the `Message` object.
+In this fork I added app events (to listen to incoming messages) and implemented an easier way to send/receive messages and media by using the `Message` object.

-I fixed some bugs and added some features, but the library still needs a lot of work to be done even if it's working and usable.
+I fixed some bugs and added many features, however the library still needs a lot of work to be done even if it's working and usable.

 ### Supported features: